 Top tip!
 Despite what many suppliers will tell you, everything is negotiable.
 Try to negotiate as low a price as you can.
 Set your budget before meeting a vendor and offer to pay 5-10% lower than that figure.
 The vendor wants to win your business, so if it’s at all possible, they will try to work with you.

-Over the course of planning the event, things are going to change.
-Whether it is event times, locations or even the type of event you’re hosting.
-You need to ensure that you’re flexible and can meet the changing demands.
-Look out for companies with more venues in their portfolio.
-Like our Cedar Court Hotels located across Yorkshire.
+When planning the event, things are going to change.
+Whether it is event times, locations or even the type of event you’re hosting, you need to ensure that you’re flexible and can meet the changing demands.
+Look out for companies with more venues in their portfolio, like our Cedar Court Hotels located across Yorkshire.
 If your event needs to reschedule for some reason, you have more options to move your booking to a sister venue.

 Top tip!
-Have a plan B. It is rare that an event is ever pulled off without at least one issue.
-An item may not turn up or an important person may arrive late.
-Assess the most important assets your event will have and create a backup plan for each.
+Have a plan B. Rarely an event is ever pulled off without at least one issue.
+An item may not turn up, or an important person may arrive late.
+Assess your event’s most important assets and create a backup plan for each.

 Choose a Venue.

 The location of your event is a crucial part of the event experience.
 It can make or break your success.
 You might be looking for something unique to wow your guests.
 But you also want one that’s safe, trustworthy, easy to deal with, and with a good reputation.

 Venues that provide seating, catering, or lighting can take some burden off your back.
 But what about Wi-Fi?
 On-site accommodation?
 Or any other technology perks that a venue provides will only simplify your planning.

 Top tip!
 Contact professional venues and speak to them about their offering.
 You will be surprised what you find like our Cedar Court Hotel Harrogate.
 It’s a reliable venue close to the city centre.
 With famous Stray parkland on its doorstep plus has a fantastic Tipi set within its gardens.
 What’s not to like?